Admission Requirements

 - Present and defend an original research proposal in the CBI Forum during the fall semester of the second year in residence

-- Complete 3 Research Rotations in the first year in residence
+- Complete 3 research rotations in the first year in residence

 - Complete 8 graduate-level courses

-CBI Forum (030.613/614)
+CBI Forum (AS.030.613/AS.030.614)

 CBI students and faculty meet monthly in a forum.
 The forum hosts:

-CBI preceptor presentations – Fall semester
+- CBI preceptor presentations (fall semester)

-First-year student rotation presentations – Throughout the year
+- First-year student rotation presentations (throughout the year)

-Advanced-year student research updates – Spring semester
+- Advanced-year student research updates (spring semester)

-Seminars presented by distinguished visitors – Throughout the year.
+- Seminars presented by distinguished visitors (throughout the year)

 Third-Year Research Proposal Seminar